How I built this website

 Most people will ask, “what design?”, as you’re greeted with the browser default font, probably a serif or sans-serif font, no colors beside the links, barely any borders or visual frills.
 This is by design, or the design: the design emphasizes this site’s focus on content.
 I want the text to be as readable and distraction-free as possible.
 To this end,

-• the content is center-aligned and constrained to a maximum width on large screens,
+- the content is center-aligned and constrained to a maximum width on large screens,

-• the font is black-on-white at about 16px of height,
+- the font is black-on-white at about

-• the navigation is at the top of the page, and also aligned to the center,
+of height, - the navigation is at the top of the page, and also aligned to the center,

-• there are no colours or background highlights unless absolutely necessary.
+- there are no colours or background highlights unless absolutely necessary.

 Part of the reason why I don’t specify any extra fonts or the like is to make sure the site works on any device possible.
 I also happen to enjoy browsing “unstyled” pages because it puts emphasis on content over form, although some styling is necessary to make this enjoyable.
 There is no need to design for responsiveness when the site mostly just text.